NIWS slider

 A credit bubble involves a sudden surge in consumer loans, debts like debentures, bonds & other forms of credit.

-For example, credit bubbles occur when interest rates decrease or debt instruments offer higher interest rates.
+For example, credit bubbles occur when interest rates decrease, or debt instruments offer higher interest rates.

 4)Commodity Bubbles